Kyrgyzstan

 Explosive hazards inherited from past wars

 Certain border areas with Uzbekistan and Tajikistan remain contaminated by landmines and other explosive remnants of war — vestiges of past conflicts.
-These dangers continue to threaten local populations and cross-border exchanges, making it essential to strengthen local capacities to manage and address these threats.
+In particular, Batken province remains affected, with contamination restricting access to pastureland and farmland and causing recurring civilian accidents.
+Obsolete and unsecured stockpiles also pose risks, including potential diversion by criminal actors.
+These dangers threaten local populations and cross-border exchanges, making it essential to strengthen local capacities to manage and address these threats.

 Building local expertise for lasting impact

 In partnership with the OSCE, FSD trains and supports Kyrgyz border guards to detect and neutralise explosives, manage obsolete or illegal weapons and ammunition stockpiles, and use detection dogs to identify hazardous devices.
+In August 2025, this collaboration was further strengthened through the launch of a new capacity-building project with the OSCE Programme Office in Bishkek, combining training and mentoring to align procedures with international safety and quality standards.
+In November, an initial training course was delivered in Osh, equipping ten border guards with foundational skills in explosive ordnance disposal.
 These efforts help protect communities from explosive-related accidents while strengthening regional security and stability by preventing the proliferation of weapons.

 In the past, FSD has also carried out other projects in Kyrgyzstan, addressing a different kind of contamination: toxic residues left behind by the former uranium mining industry.